Accelerate the development of the lagging top of the pectoral muscles with these 7 effective strategies, exercises and techniques!

 An adjustable bench is best used with dumbbells or in the Smith exercise machine.

 Start using different tilt angles — from set to set or from workout to workout — to target your muscle fibers in different ways.
+Vary angles to knock off every muscle fiber and to make training more interesting.

 3. Perform the second exercise for the top of the pectoral muscles